 Substitutions

 Below, I've included a few substitution options for keeping this beverage dairy free, low-sugar and low-calorie.
-These minor tweaks make it easy for everyone to enjoy this matcha latte recipe.
+The best part about making your own green tea latte is deciding how little or how much sugar to add in it.
+These minor tweaks make it easy for everyone to enjoy this homemade matcha latte recipe.

 - Dairy free - instead of using heavy cream, you can use heavy coconut cream or any other plant-based heavy creams available on the market.